Instrumental Variable Quantile Regression with Misclassification

 \section{Abstract}

-This paper studies the instrumental variable quantile regression model \citep{chernozhukov/hansen:2005} when a binary treatment variable is possibly misclassified and endogenous.
-It has two identification results.
-First, I show that, under the stochastic monotonicity condition \citep{small/tan:2007,dinardo/lee:2011}, the reduced-form quantile treatment effect is biased towards zero compared to the structural quantile treatment effect and therefore can be used as a lower bound for it.
-The reduced-form quantile treatment effect is the quantile treatment effect of the instrumental variable on the outcome variable, and is available even without any measurement for the treatment variable.
-Second, I derive moment conditions for the structural quantile function under standard assumptions about the measurement error.
-The moment conditions can be used for an inference via existing methods for moment inequalities. \begin{description}\item Keywords: Misclassification; Instrumental variable quantile regression; Partial identification\end{description}
+This paper investigates the instrumental variable quantile regression model \citep{chernozhukov/hansen:2005,chernozhukov/hansen:2013} with a binary endogenous treatment.
+It offers two identification results when the treatment status is not directly observed.
+The first result is that, remarkably, the reduced-form quantile regression of the outcome variable on the instrumental variable provides a lower bound on the structural quantile treatment effect under the stochastic monotonicity condition \citep{small/tan:2007,dinardo/lee:2011}.
+This result is relevant, not only when the treatment variable is subject to misclassification, but also when any measurement of the treatment variable is not available.
+The second result is for the structural quantile function when the treatment status is measured with error; the sharp identified set is characterized by a set of moment conditions under widely-used assumptions on the measurement error.
+Furthermore, an inference method is provided in the presence of other covariates. \begin{description}\item Keywords: Misclassification; Instrumental variable quantile regression; Partial identification; Binary endogenous treatment \end{description}